(Updated May 22, 2018)

 Except as described in this Privacy Notice, we do not sell, trade or otherwise transfer or share your PII to outside parties.
 However, trusted third-parties who assist us in operating our Website, conducting our business or servicing you may be given access to PII, so long as those parties agree to keep this information confidential and no less secure than we keep your information.
 We use return email addresses to answer emails we receive.
 Such addresses are not used for any other purpose and are not shared with outside parties.

-Visitor information which is not personally identifiable may be provided to other parties for marketing, advertising, or other uses.
+Visitor information that is not personally identifiable may be provided to other parties for marketing, advertising, or other uses.
 Such information may be used to create aggregated information.

 However, we may disclose information, including PII, about you if we are obligated to do so for the following reasons:

-For a list of our supplier and such third parties, please contact our PrivacyOfficer@telmar.com.
+For a list of our suppliers and such third parties, please contact our PrivacyOfficer@telmar.com.

 You can register at Telmar.com for a variety of purposes, including receiving updates on our new products and services.
 The information you submit on our Website will not be used for this purpose unless you fill out the registration form and consent to be contacted.